anderslatif/DoctorDoc/README.md

 This is mainly a CLI to aid with validation in Git repositories. `--md-validate-links` includes checks for links that are valid in the browser.

+In `.adoc` files create a line like this `**Taught on**: <weekday>` if dates are present in a table.
+This is used to validate that the date exists within the current calendar year.
+Dates can be defined like `Feb 2nd`, `February 2nd` or with slight variations thereof.

 ---

 [npm-version-image]: https://img.shields.io/npm/v/doctordoc.svg